This month I am following the theme of joy, pleasure, and happiness. I want to share some of the sources of my joy and happiness.

 Life is full of humorous events.
 Sometimes I think they help us keep our sanity.
 It is easy to laugh at mistakes, slip ups and other embarrassing things others do but it is harder to laugh at ourselves in our own moment of weakness, at least immediately after they happen.

-There are a few funny or even slightly embarrassing events that have happened in everyone’s lives.
+There are a few funny or even slightly embarrassing events that have happened in everyone’s life.
 So I thought I would share a few to make you feel better about any of your “slip ups.”
 So first a not so embarrassing event.

 The fact that I rarely cook anything but TV dinners since I eat out about every day for lunch, contributed to my increased caution about checking expiration dates on my cabinet items.
 I have become more careful about checking expiration dates on refrigerated items and other products that I know will expire in a few days, weeks or months.
 But I never go through the cabinets monthly or weekly just to check the dates.
 So it is easy for a substance to expire before I realize that a year has gone by.